We created this Built In Primary Closet Renovation (IKEA Pax Closet hack) and now we have so much storage and it looks beautiful!

 I am so excited to share this project with you!
-Besides purchasing and renovating our home, which we used a contractor for most of the big renovations, this is BMW and my biggest DIY project to date!
-We had a weird alcove-type space in our master suite that I just couldn’t figure out what to do with.
+Besides purchasing and renovating our home, which we used a contractor for most of the big renovations, this is BMW’s and my biggest DIY project to date!
+We had a weird alcove-type space in our primary suite that I just couldn’t figure out what to do with.

 This post contains affiliate links.
 If you purchase a product through these links, I may earn a few pennies.
 Thanks for keeping this free blog going!

-Built In Master Closet Renovation (IKEA Pax Closet Hack)
+Built In Primary Closet Renovation (IKEA Pax Closet Hack)

 First things first, let’s start with the before and afters of our built in closet renovation!

-Watch the Full Video of my Master Built In Closet Walk Through!
+Watch the Full Video of my Primary Built In Closet Walk Through!

 Now that you’ve seen where we ended, let’s go back to the beginning and I’ll walk you through all the steps for installing the IKEA Pax closet system and how to customize it to make it look like a beautiful built in wardrobe!